The Pandemic of 2020 has given us permission. Permission to slow down, examine our values and eventually quit and let go.

 As I age, I more carefully guard my time.
 Time is the one thing we cannot buy and it is of uncertain duration.
 Yet most of us are more careful about how we spend our money than how we spend our time.
 We never know which day may be our last.
 So, when I am about to start something or think about continuing something, my interior dialogue includes thoughts of whether whatever it is that I am doing is moving me closer to my best version or purpose.
 If it is something that will unnecessarily deplete me and brings me no joy, why continue?

-There are things that we must complete, of course, principally relating to our jobs or other obligations.
+In midlife, there are things that we must complete, of course, principally relating to our jobs or other obligations.
 But many things that are squarely in the “should” category can be dropped.
-Stop “should-ing” all over yourself, I like to say.
+Stop “should-ing” all over yourself and learn the art of quitting and letting go.
+I like to say.

 Last year, I took on chairing a large conference for women in Washington, D.C.
 Initially, I was honoured to have been asked to chair it.
 As I learned how much of my time and energy was required for the task, I questioned why I was doing it.
 It was my ego.
 I wanted the title.
 I wanted to bring a successful and inspiring conference to the women I knew in the area, but I also wanted people to know I could do it, and do it well.